-III File Source/Point Source ID Numbering × Options \bigcirc Assign collection scan numbers to all files This option should be used to assign a unique sequential nur as the File Source ID (and the same number to each of the p the Point Source ID) if numbers have not been assigned prev also be used to assign new numbers if desired (overwriting ex caution below. nberto each oints in the f riously.
-It ca tisting ones) n file ile as an .
-See Enter starting number greater than 0 Retain existing collection scan numbering for all files This option should be used to prevent overwriting of existing numbers (File Source and Point Source IDs), as in the case v exports such as tiled data have already been produced from files.
-See caution below. collection so where LAS the original s :an swath Caution If files have no existing File Source/Point Source ID numbering and assigned, certain viewing and QC options may not be available.
+III File Source/Point Source ID Numbering × Options $\bigcirc$ Assign collection scan numbers to all files This option should be used to assign a unique sequential nur as the File Source ID (and the same number to each of the p the Point Source ID) if numbers have not been assigned prev also be used to assign new numbers if desired (overwriting ex caution below. oints in the f /iously.
+It ca ile as an Enter starting number greater than 0 Retain existing collection scan numbering for all files This option should be used to prevent overwriting of existing numbers (File Source and Point Source IDs), as in the case v exports such as tiled data have already been produced from files.
+See caution below. vhere LAS Caution If files have no existing File Source/Point Source ID numbering and assigned, certain viewing and QC options may not be available.
 Alt files with existing numbering are overwritten, the link between them previously produced LAS data that came from them will be lost.
-Thi that points cannot be traced back to their source files. none is emately, if and any s means Неір ОК Can cel
+Thi that points cannot be traced back to their source files. emately, if and any Help Can cel